 As was mentioned earlier, each transit agency has different types of assets and, therefore, different needs.
 Generally, each asset category is split into different asset classes.
 For example, busses can be a general asset class under rolling stock but can also be broken into differing types of busses, such as articulated busses and cutaway busses.
-The table below summarizes all asset classes, and their associated targets, as listed in Greenlink's TAM Plan and CATbus' TAM plan.
-The two sets of the TAM targets were adopted by the GPATS Policy Committee on June 3rd, 2019.
+The table below summarizes all asset classes, and their associated targets, listed in three separate TAM plans, the State Group TAM Plan, Greenlink's TAM Plan, and CATbus' TAM plan, followed by the TAM targets adopted by the GPATS Policy Committee on October 15th, 2019.
 All funding decisions made in the TIP will consider these targets moving forward.
 In an effort to aid moving transit capital towards the regional targets, GPATS elected to set aside Guideshare funding specifically for transit capital projects.